Python3pkg/DynamicNumber/README.md

 What is it?
 -----------

-Dynamic Number dynamically typesets values generated in different kinds of scripts in LaTeX through the use of symbolic links.
-The aim is to reduce errors resulting from out-of-date numbers by directly setting them in the number generating file and importing a symbolic link in the LaTeX source file.
+Dynamic Number enables to create logic links (LLs) between programmes and LaTeX reports.
+This for instance allows one to process measurement data and insert the output through a logical reference instead of just copying the number.
+This allows to automatically update values (and other outputs) to reports to ensure values are always up-to-date.
 It can be used to import not only numerical values into LaTeX, but even strings and pieces of code are possible.
-The main repository is located in [this](https://github.com/opieters/DynamicNumber) repository.

-**Attention** The symbolic links mentioned here are ***NOT*** related in any kind to the symbolic links used in UNIX systems.
-See example below to see what is meant with a symbolic link.

 Installation
 ------------

 Depending on your desires, one or more might not be applicable.
 All the supported languages have a file in the `languages` folder.
-Currently only MATLAB and Python are supported to produce Dynamic Number (dn) list files (also called symbolic link lists).
+Currently only MATLAB and Python are supported to produce Dynamic Number (`.dnlist`) list files (also called logic link lists).

 ### LaTeX

 Currently the package is also available on CTAN.
 This is the preferred way of installing LaTeX packages.
 You can thus download it using your favourite (La)TeX package manager.
-The instructions below are thus obsolete.

 ### MATLAB